LBC-LNBio/pyKVFinder/docs/source/_api_reference/read_pdb.rst

     <h4><u>Example</u></h4>

-With the vdW radii dictionary loaded with ``pyKVFinder.read_vdw``, we can read a target PDB file into Numpy arrays (atomic information and atomic coordinates):
+With the vdW radii dictionary loaded with ``pyKVFinder.read_vdw``, we can read a target PDB file into Numpy array (atomic data):

 .. code-block:: python